This is incorrect, and here’s why.

 Dogs are omnivores, separated from wolves and other carnivorous canids by 12,000+ years of domestication and selective breeding by humans.
 They have evolved alongside agricultural humans, surviving on our grain-based foods and our scraps/trash by scavenging, and have become designed to eat diets that are nowhere near the same as their wild cousins.
 There is significant evidence of this in the way our domestic companions exhibit dental changes and genetic changes divergent from their wolf cousins, as well as the proneness toward severe dental disease in many breeds and the onset of acute pancreatitis in most dogs when they cannot handle the fat content of meats.

-There is a FANTASTIC study done on the genetic changes and evolutionary diversion that domestic canines have undergone and how that affects their diet and digestion — specifically their genetic coding for the production of pancreatic amylase (AMY2B), which breaks down starch into the sugar maltose in the small intestine.
+There is a fantastic study, A key genetic innovation in dogs: diet, which was done on the genetic changes and evolutionary diversion that domestic canines have undergone and how that affects their diet and digestion — specifically their genetic coding for the production of pancreatic amylase (AMY2B), which breaks down starch into the sugar maltose in the small intestine.

 Related canids like the wolf, coyote, and golden jackal have two copies of the AMY2B gene.
 Most domestic dogs, however, have more than this, and in some cases many-fold more.
 These duplicate copies of a gene are called “copy number variations”, and they often occur during DNA replication.
 In the case of the amylase gene, dogs with more copies of the gene produce more of the enzyme amylase — which allows them to digest starch more efficiently.

 The domestic dogs with only two or very few copies of the gene include the most primitive breeds and some of the spitzes (Dingo, Greenland Dog, Siberian Husky, Pug, Laika, etc).
 These breeds are closer to their shared wolf ancestor and less selectively bred and changed.